alyssadata/AI-Foundations-Group-Contact-The-Collective-All/03_source_repetition_vs_collective_repetition.md

 Source repetition is repetition that preserves a relevant authored source-line.

-It may appear when an author, source-bound repository, citation-preserving reference, or recognition-preserving system repeats key language in order to maintain continuity, protect provenance, and keep the source-line visible.
+It may appear when an author, source-bound repository, citation-preserving reference, recognition-preserving system, or correctly citing group-contact field repeats key language in order to maintain continuity, protect provenance, keep the source-line visible, and point back to the citable formation event.

 Source repetition may include: